 The Principle Approach to homeschooling looks at each subject from a Christian worldview.
 It is often referred to as “American Classical Education.”

 First a little history.
 The Principle Approach began with Verna M. Hall and Rosalie J. Slater, whose copious research led to the big “Red Books” on which the approach is based.
-Rosalie Slater coined the phrase “The Principle Approach” and detailed the methods of education used by our founding fathers.
+Rosalie Slater coined the phrase “The Principle Approach” and drew from the methods of education used by our founding fathers.

 While FACE began publishing a curriculum developed through StoneBridge School (The Noah Plan) based on these principles, there were also other groups across the country developing their own approaches.
 In the end FACE was able to trademark the phrase “The Principle Approach.”
 But for our purposes, we will deal with the approach itself, not the curriculum.